 The Status of the Visitor

 Determining liability largely depends on the type of "visitor" that enters the land.
 An invitee is a person that the owner allows onto the property for business reasons; customers of stores are invitees.
 Another class of visitor is the licensee who enters the property with the owner's consent.
 A trespasser is one who goes onto property without any permission.

 Landowners have different obligations depending on the status of the visitor.
 For invitees, it is assumed that the landowner has taken reasonable steps to make the property safe.
 This standard may also apply to licensees in some jurisdictions.
 For trespassers it is the opposite.
 Landowners do not have to take steps to secure the premises for unknown trespassers.

 When a landowner knows of trespassers on his or her land a legal duty does exist.
 The known trespasser standard requires landowners to give reasonable warnings of dangerous conditions on the land.
 Landowners who fail to do this may be liable if a trespasser is injured.
 However, this standard is only applied to artificial conditions on the land.
 This includes objects such as swimming pools or playground equipment.

 Children that enter the land may be covered by the attractive nuisance doctrine.
 This is a special rule that protects children who may be attracted to certain conditions on the property.
 The rule assumes that children are incapable of understanding the dangers associated with the conditions.
 As such, landowners must take special care to prevent access to conditions that may bring children onto the land.
 The extent of precautions will depend on the circumstances of the situation.

 Legal Assistance With Premises Liability

-If you need help with a premises liability issue in Utah contact Spencer and Jensen, LLC.
+If you need help with a premises liability issue in Utah contact T.R.
+Spencer Law Office.
 A real estate lawyer is ready to help you with all aspects of the case including the personal injury considerations.